 Offer to help with professionals

 Many addicts feel scared and ashamed to ask for help.
 So, let them know that they can rely on you in such times and assist them in getting help.
-You can research facilities and professionals and get additional education on the subject.
+You can research facilities like Trauma Treatment DC, and professionals and get additional education on the subject.
 If they refuse treatment, make sure to find help for yourself.
 This will help you deal with their addiction and even inspire them to try to change when they see it’s possible.

 While approaching someone with an addiction isn’t an easy task, these guidelines might help make the entire process easier and more successful.
 If you can, make sure to talk reach out—any help is beneficial.